-Who are the Rohingya Muslims?
+Who are the Rohingya?

 Muslims have lived in the area now known as Myanmar since as early as the 12th century, according to many historians and Rohingya groups.

-The Arakan Rohingya National Organisation has said, "Rohingyas have been living in Arakan from time immemorial," referring to the area now known as Rakhine.
+The Arakan Rohingya National Organisation said: "Rohingyas have been living in Arakan from time immemorial," referring to the area now known as Rakhine.

 During the more than 100 years of British rule (1824-1948), there was a significant amount of migration of labourers to what is now known as Myanmar from today's India and Bangladesh.
 Because the British administered Myanmar as a province of India, such migration was considered internal, according to Human Rights Watch (HRW).